 When you think about your CRM software and how it relates to your sales process, you likely immediately think of how your sales staff uses contact management features.
 Or maybe you think about how CRM automates certain functions of the sales process, easing the load of your sales staff.

 While answers to those questions are many, turn your focus to just two of the areas where CRM software enhances the ability of your sales manager.
-They are: monitoring of your sales staff and sales forecasting.
+They are monitoring your sales staff and sales forecasting.

 The goal of your sales manager is to support and nurture your sales team into giving its best day after day.
 By carefully looking at the metrics pertaining to individual sales performance, your manager can discern the individual strengths and weaknesses of team members.
 This enables your manager to assign tasks to bolster weaknesses and accentuate strengths.